-As shown in Table \ref{t:smoking_years}, SyNBEATS outperforms other methods in their short-term predictions, with it being the best-performing method in 57\% of pseudo-treated years, and improving the RMSE by 31\% and the MAPE by 30\% compared to the second-best alternative (SC).
+As shown in Table \ref{t:traditional}, SyNBEATS outperforms other traditional estimators in their short-term predictions, improving the RMSE by 31\% compared to the second-best alternative (SC).
 To further facilitate a direct comparison of short- to long-term predictions for each estimator, in Figure \ref{f:smoking_years}, we contrast predictions in the first year after treatment to those obtained in the fifth year after treatment.
-Not surprisingly, all estimators perform worse for longer-term predictions, with the performance differnece between SyNBEATS and SC closing as well.
-Focusing on the full five-year window, SyNBEATS and SC performed the best in an equal number of iterations.
-SyNBEATS slightly outperformed SC in terms of RMSE, but SC yielded a slightly lower MAPE.
+Unsurprisingly, all estimators perform worse for longer-term predictions, with the performance difference between SyNBEATS and SC closing as well.
+Focusing on the full five-year window, SyNBEATS slightly outperformed SC.

-Finally, to assess the source of SyNBEATS' performance gains relative to other algorithms, we consider a pure forecasting approach based on the N-BEATS algorithm.
-Unlike SyNBEATS, this pure forecasting algorithm does not take as inputs the outcomes for the control states in years at or after the treatment.
-Instead, it uses information only on pre-treatment outcomes of the treated unit.
-This approach is consistent with the implementation of N-BEATS as originally proposed by \citet{oreshkin2019}.
-We thus refer to it simply as ``N-BEATS''.